hunterchristian/docker-django-template/README.md

 make
 ```

 In a web browser, navigate to `http://0.0.0.0`.
-If you have not yet made any changes, you should see a page render with the text "Hello, ya filthy animals!".
+If you have not yet made any changes, you should see a page render with some sample text.
 Modify `src/view.py:index` to render something else onto the page.

 ### Run the Django app locally, without a docker container (not recommended, but useful for debugging purposes)
 In a terminal, navigate to the root directory of the project and execute the following commands: